 Do you know what Cybercrime risks your Firm is exposed to?

 Cybercrime is an increasing threat to financial firms and their customers.
 In fact, the National Crime Agency of the UK estimates that cybercrime has now surpassed all other forms of crime experienced in the country.
-The Office of National Statistics reported that there were 2.46 million cybercrime incidents and 2.11 victims of cybercrime in the UK in 2015.
+The Office of National Statistics reported that there were 2.46 million cybercrime incidents and 2.11 million victims of cybercrime in the UK in 2015.

 Cybercrime risk can be broken down into three types: fraud and theft; system destruction or corruption; loss or misuse of sensitive data.